A view of the famous Corniglia Village in Cinque Terre National Park in Italy.

 Florence Duomo (Cattedrale di Santa Maria dei Fiori)

-No matter where you walk in Florence, chances are you'll spot its famous Duomo—a defining element of the city’s history, geography, and identity—towering above.
-Beneath its red-tiled dome lies Florence’s largest church, officially known as the Cattedrale di Santa Maria dei Fiori.
-Together with the Museum of the Duomo, an opera museum, the baptistery of San Giovanni, and Giotto's Bell Tower, the Duomo complex has become the city’s most famous landmark.More
+No matter where you are in Florence, chances are you'll spot this famous Duomo, a defining element of the city’s history, geography, and identity.
+Beneath its red-tiled dome lies Florence’s largest church, officially called the Cattedrale di Santa Maria dei Fiori.
+The Duomo complex, which houses the Opera del Duomo Museum (Museo dell'Opera del Duomo), the Florence Baptistery (Battistero di San Giovanni), and Giotto's Bell Tower (Campanile di Giotto) is the city’s most famous landmark.More

 Vatican Museums (Musei Vaticani)

-Home to some of Italy’s most important artworks—from paintings and sculptures to tapestries and classical antiquities—the Vatican Museums (Musei Vaticani) are among the country’s top attractions.
-Explore the Pinacoteca, Egyptian Museum, Gallery of Tapestries, Pius-Clementine Museum, and Gallery of Maps, before admiring the crown jewels in the Sistine Chapel, famed for Michelangelo’s ceiling and The Last Judgment.More
+Home to some of Italy’s most important art collections—from paintings and sculptures to tapestries and classical antiquities—the Vatican Museums (Musei Vaticani) are among the country’s top attractions.
+Explore the Pinacoteca, Egyptian Museum, Gallery of Tapestries, Pius-Clementine Museum, and Gallery of Maps, before admiring the crown jewels in the Sistine Chapel (Cappella Sistina), famed for Michelangelo’s ceiling and The Last Judgment.More

 Sistine Chapel (Cappella Sistina)